Individual pupil progress and analysis Summer Term 2019

 In terms of progress Tor View has been working with a collaborative of specialist EY providers to establish agreed progress targets for the EYFS.
 Pupils are baseline assessed on entry to Reception and then a summative assessment is made at the end of the EYFS.
 For each cohort of learners we are now able to identify if progress is: Outstanding; Good; Steady or a cause for concern.

-The EYFS class teacher was externally moderated by the Local Authority in June 2016.
+The EYFS class team were externally moderated by the Local Authority in June 2019.
 Outcomes from the moderation visit were:

 - The assessment process is collaborative – All adults in the EYFS class are involved in the assessment process co-ordinated by the teacher and HLTA.
 School and parents work together to ensure consistency in approaches and share achievements.

 - There is a wide range of evidence – The practitioners provide a range of adult led and independent learning.
 Photographs, anecdotes, observations and pupils work have all been used as supporting evidence to demonstrate the progress the pupils have made.